Advocacy wins

 For years we’ve highlighted that all children deserve to enjoy the proven benefits of education and care.
 The Victorian Labor Government is listening and plans to gradually transition Four-Year-Old Kindergarten into Pre-Prep, and double the funded hours from 15 to 30 a week from 2025.

-Bringing education and care to the forefront in the Federal Election (2022)
+Bringing education and care to the forefront in the federal election (2022)

-In the lead-up to the 2022 Federal Election, we sent a strong message to the major parties about the need for education and care to be at the forefront of proposed policy.
+In the lead-up to the 2022 federal election, we sent a strong message to the major parties about the need for education and care to be at the forefront of proposed policy.
 Working alongside Community Early Learning Australia (CELA) and Early Learning Association Australia (ELAA), our joint submission gained national media attention, and we put our members' concerns to politicians in a Pre-Election Forum.

 A strong voice during the pandemic (2020–2022)

-From the pages of The Age to the studios of the ABC, we thrust the struggles of our sector into the national agenda.
+From the pages of The Age to the studios of the ABC, we thrust the struggles of our sector onto the national agenda.
 And with a seat secured at federal and state government discussions, we lobbied for additional financial payments for our sector, including Community Child Care Fund Special Circumstances Grants for COVID-hit OSHC services and cash flow boosts for struggling not-for-profits.

 Port Phillip council retains education and care services (2020)